worldline/angular-training/docs/src/typescript/README.md

 let message: string
 message = "hello!"

-// typescript can infer types, here it infers from the context that it is a string const obviousString = "hello!"
+// TypeScript can infer types, here it infers from the context that it is a string const obviousString = "hello!"
 ```